-OurCounty outlines a long-term vision for implementing sustainable actions that improve equity, the environment and the economy across Los Angeles County.
-With the adoption of OurCounty in August 2019, over 60 priority actions are being implemented by various LA County departments.
-The CSO and LA County departments regularly engage with partners and stakeholders to prioritize implementation and add new actions in a process that ensures accountability and progress.
-While all sustainability goals, strategies and actions in OurCounty are considered important, they are all in varying stages of the planning and implementation process.
-The OurCounty 2021 Annual Report published in December 2021 provides an update on priority actions implemented in the previous year and helps inform prioritization of actions for 2022, including a call for action on low-cost, high-impact strategies for local climate action supported by community organizations.
+OurCounty outlines a long-term vision for implementing sustainable actions that improve equity, the environment, and the economy across Los Angeles County.
+With the adoption of OurCounty in August 2019, more than 60 priority actions are being implemented by various County departments.
+County departments regularly engage with partners and stakeholders to prioritize implementation and add new actions in a process that ensures accountability and progress.
+Although all sustainability goals, strategies and actions in OurCounty are considered important, they are all in varying stages of the planning and implementation process.
+The OurCounty 2022 Annual Report published in Fall 2022 provides an update on priority actions implemented in the previous year and helps inform prioritization of actions for 2023, including a call for action on low-cost, high-impact strategies for local climate action supported by community organizations.

-This section lists the Strategies and Actions from OurCounty that align most closely with the 2045 CAP Strategies, as identified in Chapter 3.
+This section lists the strategies and actions from OurCounty that align most closely with the 2045 CAP strategies, as identified in Chapter 3.
 Many of these are also priority actions currently being implemented and monitored through the CSO's Annual Report, focused on equitable and sustainable land use and development, thriving ecosystems and biodiversity, and a transition to zero-emission energy and transportation systems.